MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/duplicate-detection-create-update.md

 ---
-title: "Manage duplicate detection for create and update operations (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Manage duplicate detection for create and update operations (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
-description: "Read how to detect duplicates during create and update operations using the Dynamics 365 Customer Engagement Web API and Organization service." ms.custom: "" ms.date: 11/15/2017 ms.reviewer: ""
+description: "Read how to detect duplicates during create and update operations using the Dynamics 365 for Customer Engagement Web API and Organization service." ms.custom: "" ms.date: 11/15/2017 ms.reviewer: ""